This site contains no information about the edibility or toxicity of mushrooms.

-Russula decolorans, also know as Copper Brittlegill, is a medium to large agaric that has a distinctively colored orange-brown cap, pale yellow gills and white stem.
+Russula decolorans, also know as Copper Brittlegill, is a medium to large agaric that has a distinctively coloured, often brick-red cap, pale yellow gills and white stem.
 All parts of the mushroom are greying or blackening.
 The mushroom grows with conifers, often in bogs.
 It thrives solitarily, in scattered clusters, or sometimes in large groups during the summer and fall seasons.

 as young almost completely round, then convex to flat, often with a depressed center.
-At fist bright orange-yellow, then more subdued brick-red, sometimes with a darker center.
+At first bright orange-yellow, then more subdued brick-red, sometimes with a darker center.
 Sticky in damp weather, and has smooth skin that can be removed, but not easily.
 The flesh is white, hard and staining slowly grey to black when sliced.
-Gills at first white, then creamy yellow and finally gray.
+Gills at first white, then creamy yellow and finally grey.
 Reaching but not attached to the stem.
-Stem is white, graying readily when bruised or with age, more or less equal or somewhat club-shaped, stout, and smooth.
+Stem is white, greying readily when bruised or with age, more or less equal or somewhat club-shaped, stout, and smooth.
 The mushroom has no ring.

 on the MushroomExpert.Com Web site.